Pretorian/workshop-band-app/workshop/05-access-kubernetes.md

 4. To verify that the plug-in is installed properly, run `ibmcloud plugin list`.
 The Container Service plug-in is displayed in the results as `container-service`.

-5. Initialize the Container Service plug-in and point the endpoint to your region.
-For example when prompted, enter `5` for `us-east`.
+5. Initialize the Container Service plug-in and point the endpoint to `us-south` region.

 Example: